Connective C*-algebras: Connectivity of Lie group -algebras

 Let $G=KAN$ be the Iwasawa decomposition of the linear connected semisimple Lie group $G$. $A$ is abelian and $N$ is nilpotent and both are closed simply connected subgroups of $G$, \cite[Thm.
 5.12]{Knapp-book}.

 First we consider the case of complex Lie groups.

-\begin{theorem} If $G$ is a linear connected complex semisimple Lie group, then $C^*_r(G)$ is connective if and only if $G$ is not compact. \end{theorem} \begin{proof} If $G$ is compact, $C^*_r(G)$ is isomorphic with a direct sum of matrix algebras and hence it is not connective as it contains nonzero projections.
+\begin{theorem} If $G$ is a linear connected complex semisimple Lie group, then $C^*_r(G)$ is connective if and only if $G$ is not compact. \end{theorem} \begin{proof} If $G$ is compact, $C^*_r(G)$ is isomorphic to a direct sum of matrix algebras and hence it is not connective as it contains nonzero projections.

 Conversely, suppose now that $G$ is a non-compact linear connected semi\-simple complex Lie group.
 Note that from the Cartan decomposition $G=KAK$ \cite[Thm.
-5.20]{Knapp-book} it follows that if $G$ is non-compact, then so is $A$ and therefore $A\cong \R^n$, for some $n\geq 1$.
+5.20]{Knapp-book} it follows that since $G$ is non-compact, so is $A$ and therefore $A\cong \R^n$, for some $n\geq 1$.

 Let $M$ be the centralizer of $A$ in $K$.
-By Lemma 3.3 and Proposition 4.1 of \cite{Penington-Plymen}, if $G$ is a linear connected {complex} semisimple Lie group, then
+By Lemma 3.3 and Proposition 4.1 of \cite{Penington-Plymen}, it follows that

 Since $\widehat{M}\times \widehat{A}\cong \widehat{M}\times \R^n$ does not have nonempty compact open subsets, it follows from Proposition~\ref{prop:compact-open}(ii) that $C_0(\widehat{M}\times \widehat{A},\mathcal{K})$ is connective.
 This completes the proof since connectivity passes to $C^*$-subalgebras. \end{proof} Next we consider the case of linear connected real reductive Lie groups.
 An element $g\in G$ is semisimple if it can be diagonalized over $\mathbb{C}$ when viewed as a matrix $g\in M_n(\mathbb{C})$.